Amsterdam/brp-amsterdam-api/README.md

 most likely the scope *benk-brp-landelijk* or *benk-brp-zoekvraag-postcode-huisnummer-landelijk* is missing.
 This will limit the search to persons within Amsterdam only.

+## Encryption/decryption of burgerservicenummers

+For users with the scope *benk-brp-encrypt-bsn* all burgerservicenummers in the response will be encrypted.
+Subsequent calls to the API can be made with the encrypted burgerservicenummers and will be decrypted when the scope is present.
+The audit logs will still contain the original value.

+When unecrypted burgerservicenummers are in requests with the scope present, a permission denied response will be returned.

 ## Available Endpoints